Vaccine Technology IX

 Airport and Airport Transfers

-ECI has contracted with a company that has provided airport transfers at previous ECI conferences in Mexico.
-The reservation information will be activated when we open registration for this conference.
-We highly recommend using this service as they will provide deluxe vehicles with air-conditioning; private transportation with group participants only; meet and greet services by a bilingual staff; complete assistance with lost luggage should that happen; coordination of luggage handling between the airport and the hotel; printed signs with the ECI logo and conference name so that they are readily seen as you exit the baggage claim area.
+Global Incentive Management will provide deluxe vehicles with air-conditioning; private transportation with group participants only; meet and greet services by a bilingual staff; complete assistance with lost luggage if necessary; coordination of luggage handling between the airport and the hotel; and printed signs with the ECI logo and conference name so that they are readily seen as you exit the baggage claim area.

 Sponsors